Have you ever tried acupuncture for tinnitus?

 Tinnitus can have a wide range of causes from exposure to sudden, loud music to a nerve disorder creating a constant ringing in a person’s ears.
 Tinnitus can range from mild to chronic.
 At its worse, tinnitus can lead to deafness.
 We often think this is a problem associated with veterans and the elderly.
 But other common causes also include whiplash or even certain types of dental work.

 Tinnitus can be a very frustrating health problem for many people.
 Sufferers may be disinclined to socialise as they experience difficulty in settings with background noise such as concerts.
 It can be discouraging after many doctor visits where prescription drug therapies fail to make a difference.
-With this in mind it is worth trying acupuncture for tinnitus to see how beneficial it can be as a treatment.
+Tinnitus can cause insomnia, an inability to concentrate, and depression .
+Treatment is aimed at reducing the loudness and intrusiveness of the tinnitus, and minimising its impact on daily life.

 How can acupuncture help with tinnitus?